maybebyte/anthesis/on-lonely-passions.md

 ## Tech is a less universal passion

-In comparison, writing and reverse engineering software seems disembodied.
+In comparison, writing software seems disembodied.
 There isn't an easily accessible, built-in sensory experience to bridge the gap in knowledge between two or more people as there is with music and cooking.[^2]

 [^2]: Trying to convey higher level concepts that require subset(s) of fundamental knowledge is challenging, but it isn't exclusive to tech.